suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #aeskw-example title="COSE_Encrypt Example for AES Key Wrap"}

-The CEK, in hex format, was "4C805F1587D624ED5E0DBB7A7F7FA7EB" and
+The CEK, in hex format, was "4C805F1587D624ED5E0DBB7A7F7FA7EB".
-the encrypted firmware (with a line feed added) was:
+The encrypted firmware (with a line feed added) was:

 ~~~
 A8B6E61EF17FBAD1F1BF3235B3C64C06098EA512223260
 F9425105F67F0FB6C92248AE289A025258F06C2AD70415
 ~~~

-# Ephemeral-Static (ES) Diffie-Hellman (DH) {#ESDH}
+## Content Key Distribution with Ephemeral-Static Diffie-Hellman {#ES-DH}

+### Introduction

-ES-DH, see {{RFC9052}}, is a scheme that provides public key
+Ephemeral-Static Diffie-Hellman (ES-DH) is a scheme that provides public key
 encryption given a recipient's public key.
+There are multiple variants
+of this scheme; this document re-uses the variant specified in Section 8.5.5
+of {{RFC9052}}.

 The following three layer structure is used: